ErikVeland/GlassCodeAcademy/glasscode/frontend/README.md

 ## GraphQL Integration

-The frontend uses Apollo Client to communicate with the backend GraphQL API.
+Apollo Client is configured, but GraphQL is optional in this project.
+The frontend proxies `/graphql` to the backend only if a GraphQL service is available.
+When GraphQL is unreachable, feature code falls back to the content registry for stats and summaries.

 ### Configuration
-- Apollo Client configuration in `src/apolloClient.ts`
+- Apollo Client setup in `src/apolloClient.ts`
-- GraphQL queries and mutations in page components
+- Endpoint derived by `getGraphQLEndpoint()` and proxied via `next.config.ts`
+- `NEXT_PUBLIC_API_BASE` controls the proxy destination during development

-### Queries Used
+### Queries (if backend provides GraphQL)
-- `dotNetLessons`, `nextJsLessons`, `graphQLLessons`, `laravelLessons`
-- `reactLessons`, `tailwindLessons`, `nodeLessons`, `sassLessons`
-- `dotNetInterviewQuestions`, `nextJsInterviewQuestions`, `graphQLInterviewQuestions`, `laravelInterviewQuestions`
-- `reactInterviewQuestions`, `tailwindInterviewQuestions`, `nodeInterviewQuestions`, `sassInterviewQuestions`
+- Examples: `programmingLessons`, `programmingInterviewQuestions`, `programmingLesson(id)`
+- Other legacy query names may exist in code history; the stats hook falls back gracefully

-### Mutations Used
+### Mutations
-- `submitAnswer` - Submit answers for questions
-- `submitLaravelAnswer` - Submit answers for Laravel questions
-- `submitReactAnswer` - Submit answers for React questions
-- `submitTailwindAnswer` - Submit answers for Tailwind questions
-- `submitNodeAnswer` - Submit answers for Node.js questions
-- `submitSassAnswer` - Submit answers for SASS questions
-- `trackProgress` - Track user progress
+- Mutation usage is currently minimal; most write operations go through REST APIs

 ## Styling